‘This is my city’: Harper plays possibly last home Nats game

 WASHINGTON (AP) — More than 3½ hours before the start of what many expect to be his last game at Nationals Park as a member of the Washington Nationals, Bryce Harper stood at his locker and let his eyes linger on that familiar white jersey with the curly red “W” on the front and his last name on the back.

-Then Harper, who can become a free agent at season’s end, put on his full uniform, right down to the stirrups — the only player ready that far ahead of the Nationals’ home finale against the Miami Marlins on Wednesday.
+Then Harper, who can become a free agent at season’s end, put on his full uniform, right down to the stirrups — the only player ready that far ahead of Washington’s 9-3 victory in its home finale against the Miami Marlins, which was stopped Wednesday after seven innings because of rain.

-“It’s definitely crazy walking in today and knowing this could be my last game at Nats Park in my white jersey.
-It’s definitely something that you’re not sure how you’re going to react, and not sure what it’s going to be like,” said Harper, greeted by a standing ovation for his first at-bat, which ended with a flyout to left.

-“I knew I wanted to get here and put the ‘uni’ on right away, and just cherish that moment, if it’s going to be the last time or not,” he said.
+“I knew I wanted to get here and put the ‘uni’ on right away, and just cherish that moment, if it’s going to be the last time or not,” the outfielder said beforehand.
 “I can’t really stand here and say it’s going to be ‘farewell’ or anything like that, because nobody knows.
 Nobody knows what this offseason holds.”

+The storm arrived, naturally, as Harper stood in the on-deck circle while the last out of the seventh was recorded.
+That scrapped manager Dave Martinez’s plan to remove Harper from his spot in right field during the top of the ninth, to allow spectators a chance to salute him.

+Still, fans did get to greet him with signs, standing ovations and chants of “Let’s go, Harper!” for each at-bat.
+He went 0 for 4 with a pair of strikeouts.

+“Watching Robles, what he did today, that was a lot of fun,” Harper said.
+“Tried to enjoy that the best I could.”

-The Nationals, who failed to make the playoffs, close the season with a three-game series at Colorado.
+The Nationals — 81-78 and, like the Marlins, missing the playoffs — close the season with a three-game series at Colorado.

-They drafted him No. 1 overall at age 17 in 2010, then called him up to the majors at 19.
-He was the NL Rookie of the Year in 2012, then a unanimous selection as NL MVP in 2015.
+The Nationals drafted him No. 1 overall at age 17 in 2010, then called him up to the majors at 19.
+He was the NL Rookie of the Year in 2012, then a unanimous MVP selection in 2015.

 A team that lost 100 games in a season twice before Harper came aboard won four NL East titles with the slugger (although never won a playoff series).